What is hepatitis B?

 How great is your risk for hepatitis B?

-In 2012, there were an estimated 18,760 new hepatitis B virus infections in the United States.
-However, the official number of reported hepatitis B cases is much lower.
+In 2018, a total of 3,322 cases of acute hepatitis B were reported to CDC.
+After adjusting for under-ascertainment and under-reporting, an estimated 21,600 acute hepatitis B cases occurred in 2018 in the United States.
 Many people don’t know they are infected or may not have symptoms and therefore never seek the attention of medical or public health officials.

 How do you know if you have hepatitis B?